ratoru/homepage-old/md/blog/principles.md

 ### Build good habits

 Naturally, you will spend most of your life in autopilot.
 Good habits ensure that you are still flying towards your original destination.
+Furthermore, good (small) habits compound.

 ### Use your imagination